actioncrew/actionstack/docs/articles/MODULES.md

 ## 🧵 Final Thoughts

 Modules in **@actioncrew/actionstack** are the superheroes your app deserves, bringing order, scalability, and a dash of flair to your state management.
 Whether you’re building a small startup or a sprawling enterprise city, modules provide the structure to keep your code organized and your dreams big.
-So grab your cape, assemble your modules, and build apps that soar to new heights!

 *With modules as your foundation, build bold, scale big, and let your app fly! 🌆🚀*